ShadowLei/meta-mapper/README.md

 * Support nest structure.
 * Support super class.
 * Support validation function on property.
-* Try map as much as possible, the `errors` indicates mapping issues.
+* Use stragety `try map as much as possible`, the `errors` indicates the runtime mapping issues.
 * Support generic type w/ `Generic` class/keyword since v0.2.0
+    > Use a `name` (the meta-name) to represent the type wannt, example `paging.offset.date`, for array structure try to use example `paging.data.$` please.
+    > Check more details in test case in `generic.test.ts` please.

 ## Limitation
 * Support class definition instead of object type constraint definition.